KodoZero/security-monitoring/README.md

 # Project Axis — Phase 2: Security Monitoring Tools

 This repository is part of **Project Axis**, documenting my cybersecurity journey.
-Phase 2 focuses on building security monitoring skills, including file cleanup, process monitoring, port scanning, and network activity logging.
+Phase 2 focuses on building security monitoring skills, including authentication monitoring, process monitoring, port scanning, and network activity logging.

 All scripts include safety checks and anonymization for privacy, and are fully documented with example outputs.